bentoml/OpenLLM/openllm-python/README.md

 ```

 > [!NOTE]
-> All synchronous and asynchronous API from `llama_index.llms.LLM` are supported.
+> All synchronous and asynchronous API from `llama_index.llms.OpenLLMAPI` are supported.
+> Make sure to install `llama-index-integrations-llm-openllm` to use the supported class.

 ### [LangChain](https://python.langchain.com/docs/integrations/llms/openllm/)